Michigan International Speedway, 18 Jul 1971

 - Eagle 71 (Bobby Unser): New for Bobby Unser to drive at the 1971 Indy 500 as AAR's #2 Olsonite entry.
 As the sister car was wrecked by Lee Roy Yarbrough at the Speedway, this is likely to be the 1971 Eagle raced by Unser at Pocono, Michigan, Ontario, Trenton and Phoenix.
 For 1972, the car was sold to a consortium led by James C Rogers that entered it as "The Minnesota Invader" for Larry Dickson (Marietta, Ohio) to drive, with sprint car builder Paul Leffler (St Paul, Indiana) as chief mechanic.
 It did not qualify after Leffler claimed that the money needed for a new engine did not turn up from "the Minnesota people" and the car was not seen again that season.
 Leffler and Dickson focused instead on their successful USAC Sprint campaigns.
 In April 1973, Rogers and his associates sued Leffler who they claimed had retained the Eagle.
 The car then found its way into the ownership of Greg Hodges (San Francisco, CA).
 Photographs of the car in 1974 or 1975, show it in virtually identical configuration to when Dickson drove it at Indianapolis.
 This is presumably rhe 'Eagle' that Hodges raced at Mosport Park in 1976, but photographs of that car remain elusive.
 Subsequent history unknown but at some point acquired by Gary Schroeder (Burbank, CA) and restored by Phil Reilly & Co. to its original Unser #2 livery.
 It won Best in Class at the Amelia Island Concours in 2004 and was part of the Victory Lane Historic Champ/Indy Car Showcase at California Speedway in January 2005.
 By 2010 the car was on display in the NHRA Motorsports Museum.
 In March 2012, the car was on display in the Riverside International Automotive Museum.
 By March 2017, it had moved again, and was on display at the Petersen Automotive Museum in Los Angeles.

 - Colt 70 [002?]
 (Joe Leonard): A second 1970 Colt built for Joe Leonard to drive for Vel's Parnelli Jones Ford as the #15 Johnny Lightning 500 entry.
 Leonard only used the car at the Indy 500, Milwaukee in June which he won, and Ontario in September.
-As Al Unser didn't get his Colt 71 until the Indy 500, we can be confident that Leonard was also driving a Colt 70 in the early races of 1971, Leonard drove the Colt-Lola that Al Unser had used on mile tracks in 1970.
-Leonard then used his new 1971 car at the Indy 500, at Milwaukee in June, and at Pocono, but at Michigan in August he was back to an older car, presumably this 1970 car.
-After damaging that car against the wall at Michigan, he was said to be driving Unser's 1970 short track car (i.e. an updated Lola) at Milwaukee in August before returning to his new 1971 car for the last three races of the season.
+Photographs show that for the first few races of 1971, Leonard drove the Colt-Lola that Al Unser had used on mile tracks in 1970.
+Leonard then used his new 1971 Colt at the Indy 500, at Milwaukee in June, and at Pocono, but at Michigan in mid-July he was back to an older car, presumably this 1970 car.
+After damaging that car against the wall at Michigan, he was reported to be driving Unser's 1970 short track car again at Milwaukee in August before returning to his new 1971 Colt for the last three races of the season.
 Subsequent history unresolved but photographs suggest this was the car sold to the Fejer Brothers and George Eaton in July or August 1971.